Help Detroit earn Amazon's $5-billion second headquarters

 Please support this petition and let’s help Metro Detroit and Windsor’s business and civic leaders bring Amazon’s second headquarters to the Detroit region and help revitalize this once thriving city for the benefit of all Americans (and Amazon’s shareholders).

-Jennifer Mary needs your help with “Help Detroit earn Amazon's $5-billion second headquarters”.
-Join Jennifer and 36 supporters today.
+N A needs your help with “Help Detroit earn Amazon's $5-billion second headquarters”.
+Join N and 42 supporters today.